 Although more productive and better for work-life balance, Rheingans says that, like Corcoran, he discovered after a year that shorter days are not without their downsides.
 “We realised that we were losing something on the relationship level,” he says.
 “It affects loyalty and team culture and the relationships people have in a company, when you don’t have time for chatter and small talk and coffee together.”

 “Loyalty”.
 “Team culture“.
 Yawn.
-Many people come to work to work and go home.
+Many people come to work to do work and go home.
 Stop trying to make work = family happen.
 Ugh.

 For The Washington Post, Nina Banks (associate professor of economics at Bucknell University) paid tribute to Sadie Tanner Mossell Alexander, the first African American to gain a doctoral degree in economics.
 She suggested that Alexander’s ideology could be the key to solving various problems in the US, particularly for African-Americans: